Not all batteries are created

 that the new battery that's been added that fails first?
 As mentioned in the previous paragraph, your charging (and discharge) systems see your battery bank as one battery.
 Within the battery bank the new battery which is much more chemically and

 During the discharge cycle the new batteries will discharge and over-discharge before the others.
-This over-cycling will quickly age new battery or batteries.
+This over-cycling will quickly age new battery.
 There are are other reasons such as differing output and resistance between batteries but the above example loosely defines the